ericstolly/cipher/README.md

 # Cipher-Panel Reversal
 This repository contains the complete reverse-engineered breakdown of the malicious software for hire targeting FiveM servers called Cipher-Panel.
-The content on this repository is the collective works of the entire [MapleHearts](https://www.maplehearts.net/) development team.
+The content in this repository is the collective works of the entire [MapleHearts](https://www.maplehearts.net/) development team.

 ### Content
 The content is split into chapters, explaining how each part of the software works.